Midweek Messenger for April 17, 2025

 Miscellaneous Resources

-- Partnership for Public Service article, How recent changes to the civil service affect federal employee benefits regarding separation from the Federal government, both voluntary and involuntary: Federal employee benefits and retirement options • Explainer Series
+- Partnership for Public Service article, How recent changes to the civil service affect federal employee benefits regarding separation from the Federal government, both voluntary and involuntary (updated 3/28/2025): Federal employee benefits and retirement options • Explainer Series

 - Serving Those Who Serve (not-for-profit organization whose mission is to assist Feds with financial planning) article: Breaks in Service for Federal Government Employees: Key Considerations